dwave.system.temperatures.fast_effective_temperature#

 , optional, default=DWaveSampler

 ) – A dimod sampler.num_reads (int, optional) – Number of reads to use.
-Default is 100 if not specified in
+Defaults to 100 when not specified in the

 sampler_params

-.seed (int, optional) – Seeds the problem generation process.
-Allowing reproducibility from pseudo-random samplers.
+parameter.seed (int, optional) – Seeds the problem-generation process, allowing reproducibility from pseudo-random samplers.

-h_range (float, default = [-1/6.1,1/6.1]) – Determines the range of external fields probed for temperature inference.
-Default is based on a D-Wave Advantage processor, where single-qubit freeze-out implies an effective temperature of 6.1 (see
+h_range (float, default = \([-1/6.1,1/6.1]\)) – Determines the range of external fields probed for temperature inference.
+Default is based on D-Wave’s Advantage processor, where single-qubit freeze-out implies an effective temperature of 6.1 (see

 freezeout_effective_temperature

 ).
 The range should be chosen inversely proportional to the anticipated temperature for statistical efficiency, and to accomodate precision and other nonidealities such as precision limitations.nodelist (list, optional) – Variables included in the estimator.
-If not provided defaulted to the nodelist of the structured sampler (QPU) specified.
+Defaults to the node list (

-sampler_params (dict, optional) – Any additional non-defaulted sampler parameterization.
+) of the structured sampler (QPU) being used.sampler_params (dict, optional) – Any additional non-default sampler parameters.
 If

 num_reads

-argument.optimize_method (str, optional) – Optimize method used by SciPy
+parameter.optimize_method (str, optional) – Optimization method used by the SciPy

 root_scalar

-method.
-The default method works well under default operation, ‘bisect’ can be numerically more stable when operated without defaults.num_bootstrap_samples (int, optional, default=0) – Number of bootstrap samples to use for estimation of the standard error.
-By default no bootstrapping is performed and the standard error is defaulted to 0.
+algorithm.
+The default method works well under default operation; the ‘bisect’ method can be numerically more stable when operated without defaults.num_bootstrap_samples (int, optional, default=0) – Number of bootstrap samples to use for estimation of the standard error.
+By default no bootstrapping is performed and the standard error defaults to 0.

 - Returns:

-The effective temperature describing single qubit problems in an external field, and a standard error (+/- 1 sigma).
+Effective temperature describing single-qubit problems in an external field, and a standard error (\(\pm 1\) sigma).
 By default the confidence interval is set as 0.

 - Return type: